saurtron/spring/doc/EngineHandlers.md

 For example the main callbacks running when giving commands, AllowCommand and UnitCommand, can quickly degenerate into 1000s of lua calls.

-An example scenario, with 300 units attacking another 200, can result in 300*200*(AllowCommand listeners + UnitCommand listeners).
+An example scenario, with 300 units attacking another 200, can result in `300*200*(AllowCommand listeners + UnitCommand listeners)`.
 This is 60k calls, that will result in 60k to 180k calls into lua (due to the widget/synced/unsynced structure).

 Now think, one microsecond already becomes 100ms when spent so many times.
-Too much for one frame.
+Too much even for 30fps.
 And that's not even an incredibly big command.

+By providing a path for optimizing, maybe in the future more and more restrictions, and bigger and bigger games can be possible.
+Currently the late game is many times unpracticable for many users, where they start to lag or experience bad framerates.

 #### Engine extensibility

 The engine at the moment, while having a great extensibility mechanism with EventClient interface, doesn't have a way to enable and disable clients from lua.

-Also such modules don't have a mechanism for exporting lua methods, relying currently on always adding functions in a number of lua files, with some of them reaching 5000+ lines.
+Also, such modules don't have a mechanism for exporting lua methods, relying currently on always adding functions in a number of lua files, with some of them reaching 5000+ lines.

-With a bit of work, such gadgets could export their EventClient interface, for further controlability form lua.
-Also later they could even declare some of their other methods for exporting directly.
+With a bit of work, such gadgets could export their EventClient interface, for further controlability from lua.
+Also later they could even declare some of their other methods for exporting directly by providing some convenience mechanism so they don't need to write lua code directly.

 ### C++ api